mylesmmurphy/gr-homework/README.md

 2. Create a feature branch off of development, please name this branch after the feature being added using snake case, i.e. `new-feature-branch`
 3. Once ready, open a PR to merge into development.
 Follow the naming convention: `Branch-name: Feature Summary`
 4. Once approved, squash and merge changes into development (Note: Due to this being a free tier account, branch protection rules are not actually enforced.)

+## Notes

+1. After getting a count for each database, we have less than 100k records in each database that need to be analyzed.
+Because the records are not huge, and there are not too many, we are able to load them all at once into the program and store / analyze them in-memory.
+If there were a lot more records, we most likely would have needed to batch our comparisons.
+This would have likely looked like a limit and offset used to query the old DB, and then used `where in` to find the records from that batch in the new DB.
+2. Assumption made that we are only checking for shared columns, since the new DB has a new column named `favorite_flavor`.